 This has been a challenging spring for gardening to say the least.
 Will the snow ever stop?

 Usually by this time, my Lily of the Valley is peeking out of the ground.
 It is the flower for May after all.
 Not this year.
 Notta.
-Even it doesn’t want to come out to play!
+Even it isn’t brave enough to come out yet!